erno98/ID2223/README.md

 https://erno98-id2223-air-qualitystreamlit-app-p8sjf5.streamlit.app/

 ### Prerequisites
-In order to run this project you will need to connect to a Hopswoks account which will provide you with a Hopsworks API Key.
+In order to run this project you will need to connect to a Hopswoks account which will provide you with a [Hopsworks](https://www.hopsworks.ai/) API Key.
 You will then export to your Hopsworks API Key as an environment variable in the project.
+This also follows for the API key for the weather data from [Visual Crossing](https://www.visualcrossing.com/).

-You will also be required to install existing Python libraries used in the project such as for example Streamlit.
+You will also be required to install existing Python libraries used in the project such as for example Streamlit (for details see ```requirements.txt```).

 ### Notes
 If desired you can choose to export the collected weather data used for predictions as a CSV file by setting ```save_to_csv``` parameter to True when ```get_weather_data``` is called.